 - Tingling or loss of feeling in the hands or feet

-The symptoms of type 2 diabetes can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+The symptoms of type 2 diabetes can seem like other health conditions.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is type 2 diabetes diagnosed in a child?